COLD-PLAY/big4blockchain/NDSS.md

   author={Hou, Charlie and Zhou, Mingxun and Ji, Yan and Daian, Phil and Tramer, Florian and Fanti, Giulia and Juels, Ari}, journal={arXiv preprint arXiv:1912.01798}, year={2019}
 }

-@article{schindler2021randrunner,
-  title={Randrunner: Distributed randomness from trapdoor vdfs with strong uniqueness}, author={Schindler, Philipp and Judmayer, Aljosha and Hittmeir, Markus and Stifter, Nicholas and Weippl, Edgar}, year={2021}
-}

 ### 2020年 6/88